-Periwinkle flowers come in shades of pink, red or white and the flowers can be in several different shades and can either be plain or variegated.
+The periwinkle flower comes in shades of pink, red, or white; the flowers are borne in abundance and can be in several different shades and are either plain or variegated.

-If grown indoors on a windowsill, I would recommend a soil mix used to grow African violets.
+If grown indoors on a windowsill, I recommend a soil mix for growing African violets.

 Periwinkle plants are easy to grow and care for.
-Provide them a well-drained moist soil, plenty of bright light, warm temperatures 65° F and above and they will do wonderfully out on the patio or deck as potted plants.
+Provide them a well-drained, moist soil, plenty of bright light, and warm temperatures of 65° degrees Fahrenheit and above, and they will do wonderfully out on the patio or deck as potted plants.

-Since they are relatively low ground growing plants they make excellent additions to container gardens, or in beds to add color below larger shrubs.
+Since the plant grows relatively low to the ground plants, they make excellent additions as an ornamental ground cover or to container gardens in beds to add color below larger shrubs.

-They also provide lots of easy color when grown in hanging baskets.
-Give plants lots of light but protect them against the strong rays of the sun.
+They also provide lots of easy colors when grown in hanging baskets.
+Give plants lots of light with a little partial shade or full shade to protect them against the strong rays of the sun.

-If plants become a little straggler, they can simply be cut back to make them more bushy!
+If plants become a little straggler, they can simply be cut back to make them bushier!